EVY-Platform/evy/docs/data.md

-# Custom marketplace types
+# Data motels

 See [types](./types.md) for custom types and definitions used below

-### Base model that all data models inherit from":
+Base model that all data models inherit from:

 ```
 {